fire1ce/3os.org/docs/blog.md

 > [iGPU Passthrough][igpu-passthrough-url] In Proxmox Server
 > [iGPU Split Passthrough][igpu-split-passthrough-url] In Proxmox Server
 > [GPU Passthrough][pgu-passthrough-to-vm-url] In Proxmox Server
-> [Windows SSH Server][windows-ssh-server-url] - conifure Windows SSH Server with RSA keys and PowerShell shell.
+> [Windows SSH Server][windows-ssh-server-url] - configure Windows SSH Server with RSA keys and PowerShell shell.

 ## New Design and Features (15/03/22)

 > I've been working on the new design and new features for a while now.
-> Most of the work was done on the backend for this website icluding CI/CD, and Cloudflare workers.
+> Most of the work was done on the backend for this website including CI/CD, and Cloudflare workers.
 > Some of the new features include: Tags and Comments on pages.
 This feature will be implemented on most of the pages in the future.

 ## Added New Tools to Penetration Testing (24/10/21)